wavefrontHQ/wavefront-collector-for-kubernetes/docs/openshift.md

 # Installation and configuration on OpenShift
-This page contains the Installation and Configuration steps to monitor Openshift using Wavefront Kubernetes Collector.
+This page contains the Installation and Configuration steps to monitor Openshift using the Wavefront Collector for Kubernetes.

 **Supported Versions**: Openshift Origin 3.9